WKB eigenmode construction for analytic Toeplitz operators: Spectral estimates at the bottom of a well

-We consider now a smooth perturbation of the function $\chi$ above: let $\chi_1:\R\mapsto [0,1]$ be a smooth, non-zero function supported on $[0,1/2]$.
-If we replace $\chi$ with $\chi+\chi_1$ in the previous discussion, we still get a symbol invariant under vertical rotation, which is diagonal in the spin basis.
+We consider now a smooth perturbation of the function $\chi$ above: let $\chi_1:\R\mapsto [0,1]$ be a smooth, non-zero function supported on a compact subset of $[0,1)$.
+If we replace $\chi$ with $\chi+\chi_1$ in the previous discussion, we still get a symbol invariant under vertical rotation, so that it is diagonal in the spin basis.
+Since $(\chi+\chi_1)\circ z=\chi\circ z$ where the latter is smallest (near the poles), the two candidates for the ground state are still the coherent states associated with the North and South pole, for $N$ large enough (all other states have an energy gap of order at least $N^{-1}$).
 The Hamilton-Jacobi equation has the same formal solution.
-However, the two candidates for the ground state now have different energies, with an exponentially small but non-zero gap $e^{-cN}$.
-Here, $c$ can be made arbitrarily small by moving the support of $\chi_1$ close to $1$.
-The spectral gap is then not determined by the solution $\varphi$ of the Hamilton-Jacobi equation. \end{proof}
+However, the two candidates for the ground state now have different energies, with an exponentially small but non-zero gap, of order $e^{-\alpha N}$.
+In fact, from

+one obtains Here, $\alpha $ can be made arbitrarily small by choosing $\chi_1$ with support arbitrarily close to $1$.
+In this case, we identified a family of Toeplitz operators with symmetrical wells, with identical (formal) admissible solution of the Hamilton-Jacobi equation, and identically $c'=0$, but such that one has possibly $\alpha=+\infty$ (if $\chi_1=0$) or $\alpha$ arbitrarily small. \end{proof} The counterexample proposed in the proof is not entirely satisfactory, because it is not real-analytic on the whole manifold.
+In fact, in the situation of Proposition \ref{prop:tunn-lower}, if $f$ is real-analytic everywhere, then there is a global symmetry $\sigma:M\to M$, whose square is the identity, and such that $\sigma\circ f =f$.
+However, what Proposition \ref{prop:tunn-upper} illustrates is that even if the solution of the Hamilton-Jacobi equation can be globally defined (as a section), the fact that one can perform analytic extensions only in a fixed, not necessarily large neighbourhood of the real set means that large errors may occur.

+Another possible obstruction comes from the fact that, contrary to the case of two symmetric wells for Schrödinger operators \cite{helffer_puits_1985}, the symmetry $\sigma:M\to M$ may not be quantizable.
+For instance, on the unit torus $M=\C/\Z^2$, consider $f$ invariant under horizontal translation by $\frac 12$, and having two non-degenerate wells.
+Then one cannot quantize $\sigma$ and decompose $H_0(M,L)$ into odd and even sections (for the action of $\sigma$) if $N$ is an odd integer.
+The tunnelling rate $\alpha$ may actually be different in the odd and even case.